 This is a key distinction you must understand.

 A case in point is I recently commented on a friend’s Facebook post.
-I was wanting to share a URL on his personal page.
+I wanted to share a URL on his personal page.

-He was discussing the formating of online articles and how unreadable posts with very short paragraphs (maybe my own LOL).
+He was discussing the formatting of online articles and how unreadable posts with very short paragraphs (maybe my own LOL).
 I referenced the company Stansberry Research (part of Agora Publishing).

 Agora Publishing are experts in direct marketing, landing page conversions, and design.
 Their copy is something to look at and imitate.
 Why?
 Because it works!
 They test everything and are leading new ways to engage audiences.
 Agora is one of the largest direct marketers today.

 Though some of their content and techniques can be considered questionable at best.
-They have gotten in trouble with the SEC and FTC.
+Stansberry has gotten in trouble with the SEC and FTC.
 They also lean right of center in their political views.
-Some of the techniques they use I disagree with, though that’s not the point.
+I know some of the techniques they use I disagree with, though that’s not the point.